Bowfish/pilotlog-metamask/README.md

 * Destroy the contract

 ### Tests for Pilot Contract
-* Create a new contract and check that the acoount which deployed it is the owner and that the Pilot contract is the owner of Logbook and Document
+* Create a new contract and check that the account which deployed it is the owner and that the Pilot contract is the owner of Logbook and Document contracts.
 * Create pilot data and get it back.
 * Create a logbook entry and get it back.
 * Delete a logbook entry.